 Every FDA-approved AED has an IP rating.
 Most devices are rated between IP54 to IP56.
 IP56 is currently the highest rating you’ll find with a portable defibrillator, and in a harsh environment like a construction or work site, we recommend choosing a device that meets this unparalleled standard.

-Currently, there are three popular AEDs that have a rating of IP56:
+Currently, three popular AEDs have a rating of IP56: